-Tiwi Land Council has engaged an anthropologist to assist in identifying clan estate ownership and clan membership.
+Tiwi Land Council has engaged an anthropologist to assist in identifying clan estate ownership, clan, and family membership.

 Managing Land - Access and Land Use

 The Tiwi Land Council will continue to review and improve administrative processes to manage land access and land use in accordance with the Aboriginal Land Rights (Northern Territory) Act 1976.